invertome/ilps/README.md

 ### Overview

-Identifies ILPs and novel candidates using an ensemble of Random Forest (RF) and XGBoost models trained on reference data, with an initial sequence-based pass and a final pass incorporating structural features.
+Identifies ILPs and novel candidates using an ensemble of Random Forest (RF) and XGBoost models trained on reference sequence data.

 ### Feature Extraction (`extract_training_features.py`, `extract_features.py`)